GNSS (GPS) for Bushwalkers

 Only after these three things have been done correctly will a GNSS give you an accurate position.

-For further details about how to use GNSS see Geospatialworld-GNSS, Spatial Services NSW “Exploring GPS”, Garmin’s GPS Guide or GORP.
+For further details about how to use GNSS see Geospatialworld-GNSS or Spatial Services NSW “Exploring GPS”.
 An excellent way to really hone your GNSS skills is by geocaching.
 This is the sport of finding “caches” which people have hidden and published the GNSS coordinates of the location.
 Many of these caches require very careful and accurate use of a GNSS to find so are an excellent way to sharpen your skills.